emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.19.0`: Fixed the toggling theme issue for the Android (native) app
 -   `0.18.0`: Notified users if a vocabulary already exists
 -   `0.17.0`: Displayed `Get it on Google Play` button for the web users
 -   `0.16.6`: Added buttons' `area-label` to improve the accessibility